AAKASH-DV/forntend_kanban_21BCE2487/README.md

 Open a pull request to the original repository, explaining the changes you made.

 Contact
-If you have any questions, suggestions, or feedback, feel free to contact the project maintainer:
+If you have any questions, suggestions, or feedback, feel free to contact the project owner:

-Name: AAKASH D.V
+Name: Aakash D.V
 Email: dvaakash190@gmail.com